r-teller/bigip-nginx-k8s/0_demo/readme.md

     ```

 ## 5) Create Big-IP, K8s & F5 Container Ingress Services integration using AS3
-1. Deploy service AS3 will use to map to the nginx-ingress-controller pods
+1. (From JumpHost) Deploy service AS3 will use to map to the nginx-ingress-controller pods
     * kubectl apply -f /tmp/bigip-nginx-k8s/0_demo/5_1_create_bigip-ingress_as3_Basic_Service.yaml
     ```bash
     ## Example response